 There are two important benefits of canopy cover in coastal streams.
 Canopy keeps stream temperatures cool as well as providing nutrients in the form of leaf litter and organic material (Bilby 1988).
 This leaf litter, organic material, and their associated nutrients are utilized as a food source by benthic macroinvertebrates (aquatic insects).
 The macroinvertebrates, in turn, are major food sources for most fish species in forested areas (Gregory et al., 1987).
-Mean percent canopy cover for Redwood Creek was 82%.
-This is relatively high since a canopy cover of 80% or higher is considered optimum (Flosi and Reynolds, 1994).
+Mean percent canopy cover for the Duffy Gulch was 79%.
+This is relatively high since a canopy cover of 80% or higher is considered optimum, Flosi and Reynolds (1994).

 Coniferous trees occupied a larger portion of the canopy than did deciduous trees.
-Coniferous trees comprised 56% of the canopy.
-The significance of this is that wood from alders and most other deciduous species deteriorates more rapidly than wood from coniferous species (Sedell, et al. 1988).
+Coniferous trees comprised 63% and deciduous trees 16% of the canopy.
+The significance of this is that wood from coniferous trees deteriorates less rapidly than wood from alders and most other deciduous species (Sedell, et al. 1988).
 Therefore, more LWD would be available in the future for fish cover and LWD formed pools in this creek and others dominated by coniferous species.